 The proposal which forms this Planning Application has been informed by the comments above and responds directly to the recommendations which were given by Camden council.
-The proposal adopts a more traditional mansard approach and the roof terrace, which was considered unacceptable, has been removed from the design.
-Furthermore, a Daylight/Sunlight assessment has been carried out to confirm that the proposal does not have a detrimental impact on the neighbouring buildings.
+The proposal adopts a more traditional mansard approach at the front and the roof terrace, which was considered unacceptable, has been removed from the design.
+Furthermore, a Daylight/ Sunlight assessment has been carried out to confirm that the proposal does not have a detrimental impact on the neighbouring buildings.
+Please refer to the appended Daylight/Sunlight Assessment for further details.